Shape of Love: Critical reception

 Robin Murray, writing for Clash, said that the dynamic of "the group vs the individual, outside forces vs their own unique voice – is what drives Shape of Love, a project fuelled by a quiet sense of evolution".
-About the tracks, Murray said that the song "'Love' is buoyed by red-hot 90s hip-hop vibes, filtering boom-bap elements through an R&B lens", "Burning Up" is their collaboration with R3hab "that takes the project in a slightly more subtle, soulful, and explicitly emotional direction", while "'Wildfire' is all layered vocals and potent lyricism, with I.M having contributed extensively.
-'Breathe' is a snappy, quickfire offering," and "'And' is led by stadium-level guitar lines, reminiscent of Coldplay but within a definitively K-pop context", seeming "to encapsulate Monsta X at this point in their career: each door closed has the potential for something new, and each ending contains a new beginning."
+About the tracks, Murray feel that "Love" is buoyed by "red-hot 90s hip-hop vibes, filtering boom-bap elements through an R&B lens", "Burning Up" found "Monsta X lining up alongside R3hab, and it takes the project in a slightly more subtle, soulful, and explicitly emotional direction", "Wildfire" is "all layered vocals and potent lyricism, with I.M having contributed extensively", "Breathe" is "a snappy, quickfire offering", and closing track "And" is "led by stadium-level guitar lines, reminiscent of Coldplay but within a definitively K-pop context".

-Reviewing the EP for NME, Rhian Daly said that as an EP focused on the different types of love, the group's concept of "love appears to be full of burning passion; intense, hot and fully down bad for whoever they’re singing about, whether that’s a partner, an abstract idea like music, or their fanbase, known as Monbebe."
-The EP tries to "diversify its perspectives in its storytelling, but also offers up an eclectic mix of sounds along the way".
-About the lead single "Love", produced by Joohoney, Daly says it "is the most impressive effort on the record" as it is "moving from vintage R&B licks to hip-hop heat, spellbinding jazzy interludes to slow jam sax solos".
-About the other tracks, Daly says that "[t]he old-school groove of 'Breathe' portrays the physical feelings of falling head over heels" and the song "'Wildfire' explores the moment where love roars into pain, the excitement of before engulfed in scorching agony".
-The song "And" finishes the EP "with shadowy pop-rock, melancholy guitar melodies casting a grey light over the track but failing to spark anything of much interest as they do so," while the "fan tribute '사랑한다' (aka 'Love Forever'), meanwhile is just as emotional but offers up lightly bubbling pop with flashes of sparkling synths deployed to evoke subtle euphoria."
-Daly also commended the group's "voracious appetite for pushing their sound forward and manages to stitch each sound together seamlessly and smoothly".
+Reviewing the EP for NME, Rhian Daly described it as "a record which talks about the different types of love in the world and molds the concept in the band's own way".
+It does not only tries to "diversify its perspectives in its storytelling, but also offers up an eclectic mix of sounds along the way".
+About the tracks, Daly described the title track "Love" as a song with "unconditional energy" and "addictive verse".
+The old-school groove of "Breathe" portrays the "physical feelings of falling head over heels, from turning red-faced to your lungs struggling to keep up with your heart".
+"Wildfire" explores the moment where "love roars into pain, the excitement of before engulfed in scorching agony".
+The fan tribute "사랑한다" (Saranghanda), meanwhile, is "emotional but offers up lightly bubbling pop with flashes of sparkling synths deployed to evoke subtle euphoria".
+The ending song "And" is described as a "shadowy pop-rock, melancholy guitar melodies casting a grey light over the track".
+Daly also commended the group's "voracious appetite" of pushing their sound forward and manages to "stitch each sound together seamlessly and smoothly".